2014 National Security Agency illegal seizure: Resignation of Justice Minister

 Following the incident and her attempts to investigate, Tah resigned from government positions in October 2014, alleging that President Sirleaf blocked her investigation into the National Security Agency.
 She offered the following remarks justifying her decision in a "Statement of Resignation":

 I can no longer continue to struggle to vindicate the portfolio designated for the office of the Attorney General and Minister of Justice of the Republic of Liberia when it is eviscerated and reduced to a pretext to legitimate and perpetrate arbitrary activities and inscrutable practices under the guise of "the rule of law".

 It was at the press conference to deliver her Statement of Resignation that Tah accused President Sirleaf of interfering with the investigation into the NSA seizure.

 Lawsuits

 Shortly after the incident, three of the Korean businessmen filed a lawsuit on August 11, 2014 at Criminal Court "C" at the Temple of Justice against Fombah Sirleaf and various others in the security sector and motioned to the court for return of their money.
 On August 29, 2014 the motion was dismissed by the court pending the investigation by the Ministry of Justice.

 A year after the Jallah Commission submitted its report including the recommendations to return the seized cash and conduct criminal prosecutions of those involved, the Government of Liberia still had not acted on the recommendations.
 In response to the government's inaction, the Korean businessmen filed another lawsuit against the Government of Liberia, claiming US$2.5 million in punitive damages and US$349,000 in special damages.

+In September 2020, the 13th Judicial Circuit Court in Margibi County ruled on a case brought by four of the Korean businessmen.
+According to Hot Pepper Liberia, the Ministry of Justice accepted responsibility for the conduct of the NSA, and Judge Mardea Chenoweth awarded the plaintiffs US$349,000 in special damages and US$1 million in damages related to their treatment while in custody.